Museum ship: Significance

-The restoration and maintenance of museum ships presents problems for historians who are asked for advice, and the results periodically generate some controversy.
 For instance, the rigging of sailing ships has almost never survived, and so the rigging plan must be reconstructed from various sources.
-Studying the ships also allows historians to analyze how life on and operation of the ships took place.
+Studying museum ships allows historians to analyze how life on and operation of the ships took place.
 Numerous scientific papers have been written on ship restoration and maintenance, and international conferences are held discussing the latest developments.
 Some years ago, the Barcelona Charter was signed by a variety of international owner organizations of traditional vessels, and provides certain accepted minimum criteria for the restoration and operation of traditional watercraft still in operation.

 Another consideration is the distinction between a "real" museum ship, and a ship replica.
 As repairs accumulate over time, less and less of the ship is of the original materials, and the lack of old parts (or even "appropriate" work tools) may lead to the use of modern "short-cuts" (such as welding a metal plate instead of riveting it, as would be the case during the ships' historical period).
-Visitors without historical background are also often unable to distinguish between a historical museum ship and a (more-or-less historically relevant) ship replica, which may serve solely as a tourist attraction.
+Visitors without historical background are also often unable to distinguish between a historical museum ship and a ship replica, which may serve solely as a tourist attraction.